aidana7284/my-adventure/yeslunch.md

-Yuo were able to get half of your homework done at lunch so you much less to do at home.
+You were able to get half of your homework done at lunch so you much less to do at home.
 You get home from school do you procrastinate finishing your homework?

 [if so](procrastinate.md)